Marijuana Addiction Treatment in Central Texas

 - Anxiety and panic

 The long-term effects of marijuana can become even more problematic.
-Those effects might include:
+Using marijuana for long periods can lead to:

 - Lung damage

 - Diseases similar to what occurs with cigarette smoking